exakat/exakat-docs/Reference/Rules/Php/GroupUseDeclaration.rst

 Group Use Declaration
 +++++++++++++++++++++

-  The group use declaration is used in the code.
+  This rule reports when a group use declaration is used.
+This is PHP feature since version 7.0, yet it is seldom used.

 .. code-block:: php